 Do you help place stories?

 Yes.
-The McGraw Center will work with Fellows who do not already have an outlet to place their stories.
-In some cases, we will partner with an established print, radio or digital outlet; in others we might publish the stories as e-books.
-We’ll publish the stories on the McGraw Center’s website as well.
+The McGraw Center will work with Fellows who do not already have an outlet to place their stories with an established print, radio or digital outlet.
+We’ll also publish the stories on the McGraw Center’s website.

 If the outlet you currently work for plans to run the piece you’ve proposed for the Fellowship, please tell us that in your application.
 If you’re a freelance journalist, please indicate if a publication is committed to running your story.